AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-color-management.md

 ## Output color space {#section-4c2c4dfedbb8429ba5cfddc3d3eab6c4}

 All render operations take place in the working color space.
-If the request specifies a different color profile with the `icc=` command, the data will be converted to that color space just before it is encoded and returned to the client.
+If the request specifies a different color profile with the `icc=` command, the data is converted to that color space just before it is encoded and returned to the client.
 When color management is disabled, naïve conversion is used if necessary to convert to gray-scale or CMYK.

 ## Embedded color profiles {#section-5ff733832d38429fbe02b3c1e9bb94a9}